cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

     </config>
   </facility>

-Once complete, append this facility under the commodity section of your input file.
+Once complete, append this facility under the recipe section and above the Rector prototype of your input file.

 Activity: Creating the Enrichment facility